Skip to content

 TurboQuant Slice 4 — GPU Dequantization Scoping

 Slices 1 through 1f got us from “TurboQuant doesn’t compile” to “ships 21× better quality at 4× compression as an opt-in flag.”
-The missing piece for --turboquant to be the default is performance.
-Right now our dequant lives on the CPU, and that’s fine for correctness validation but unshippable for production.
+The one thing between that flag and a default is performance: dequant lives on the CPU — fine for correctness validation, unshippable for production.
+This page scopes Slice 4 — the fix.

 Every call to CompressedKVCache::update_and_fetch, inside the decode loop: